khuramhaf/khuramhaf/README.md

 With a background in economics and computer science, my passion lies in exploring the potential of developing systems that emulate human decision-making and bridging the gap between these two fields.

+For Hiring me send me an email @ khuramhaf@gmail.com